TheProfs/drag-dropzone/README.md

 ## What's cool

-- Includes and implements `dragDropBehavior` which can be attached to any element.
+- Includes and implements `dragDropzoneBehavior` which can be attached to any element.
 You can either use the element itself, or just the behavior.
 - Lightweight, has **0** dependencies
 - Handles both `Files` and draggable `DOMElements`